softmatterlab/SmartTrap/README.md

 ### Using the interface
 The various controls of the instrument are divided into different by different widgets.

+#### Testing
+You can run the instrument also without any of the devices connected.
+To do this follow the instructions start the software with the extra argument -testmode by running the command:
+"python main.py -testmode"
+This will create testdrivers for the different devices which act similarily to the real devices from a software perspective, but are not connected to any physical hardware.
+These testdriverds can also be used to test the functionality of just one or two devices separately from the rest of the system during development.

 ### Autonomous control
 There are various autonomous protocols that the instrument can execute.